Year End Sale: Get Upto 40% OFF on Live Training! Offer Ending in

 Azure Functions

 Azure Functions are event-driven components that eliminate the need for a server to host a piece of logical code and process.
-Azure functions are used to intercept events occurring in any Azure service third-party service or on-prem system as well.
-They are an evolution of Azure web jobs which is a feature of Azure App Services.
+They can intercept events occurring in any Azure service, third-party service, or on-prem system.
+They are an evolution of Azure web jobs, which are a feature of Azure App Services.

 For example, Azure Functions can be triggered on Event Hubs, Service Bus topics or queues, or via a timer.

 1. An Azure function can run any executable.
 Azure Functions are also referred to as Serverless.
-It's not that Azure functions do not run on servers.
-They do.
+It's not that Azure functions do not run on servers—they do.
 They run on Azure service fabric.
-But We do not need to manage the server.
-Azure functions consume the memory only when it runs and scales automatically by making the replica of instances.
+But we do not need to manage the server.
+Azure functions consume memory only when they run and scale automatically by replicating instances.

-2. Serverless Azure functions are not fully featured applications but a short-lived tasks in an application that does a specific job.
-We can also chain different Functions together to make some comprehensive solutions.
+2. Serverless Azure functions are not fully featured applications but short-lived tasks in an application that do a specific job.
+We can also chain different Functions together to make comprehensive solutions.

-3. Azure functions are supported in multiple languages like C#, F#, Node.js, Python, PHP, batch, bash, and any executable file format.
-In terms of security, they can be secured with OAuth systems and other identity providers like Azure AD.
+3. Azure functions are supported in multiple languages, including C#, F#, Node.js, Python, PHP, batch, bash, and any executable file format.
+They can also be secured with OAuth systems and other identity providers, like Azure AD.

 App Service Plan